Linaro/Connect/_posts/bkk19/sessions/2019-02-08-bfq-i-o-scheduler-more-throughput-control-and-efficiency.md

   with a Chromebook.<br><br>The last contributions shown in this presentation are about<br>efficiency.
 In fact, even the execution overhead of an I/O scheduler may limit maximum throughput with very fast drives.
-So, to reduce BFQ overhead, we tried to turn some properties of these drives into BFQ''s advantage: we looked for costly optimizations that are no longer necessary with these drives.
+So, to reduce BFQ overhead, we tried to turn some properties of these drives into BFQs advantage: we looked for costly optimizations that are no longer necessary with these drives.
 We found some, and added controls that automatically turn them off when not needed.'
 future_image: